 Do you use the Royal Conservatory of Music Examinations system for your students?
-Are you considering using it but want to know more about it?
-Read on to find out more about RCM Examinations before making your decision!
+Are you considering using it but want to know more first?
+Find out more about RCM Examinations before making your decision!

 As a student I took nine RCM exams from ages 10-21.
-Practicing was certainly more intense just before exams!
-However I still enjoyed the overall process of earning these certificates.
+Practicing was certainly more intense before exams!
+However I enjoyed the overall process of earning these certificates.

-Often students ask why they would want to prepare for an exam.
+Often students ask why they should prepare for an exam.
 Hopefully I can share enough from a student’s perspective to answer that question!
-Let’s explore several benefits for a student when using the RCM Examination system.
+Let’s explore several benefits for a student using the RCM Examination system.

 1. Exams taught me how to set and reach goals.